tytydraco/yessleep/out/Along_Came_the_Spider_God.md

 I tried to tell them about Allegra’s body, but they just mocked me.
 They refused to hear me.

 There was a soft clicking noise, and rustling came from the dry corpse of my friend’s dead sister.
 I watched in wonder as her jaw worked and opened.
-A wave of spiders crawled out, and so did her voice.
+A wave of spiders crawled out, as did her voice.

 “Help me,” she said.
 Her voice was so soft.
-Her withered lips stretched over her teeth and ripped.
-It sounded just like paper.
+Her paper-thin lips stretched over her teeth and ripped.

 “Help me,” she repeated.
 “Helpmehelpmehelpmehelpmehelpme…Help me.”